mailreactor/bmad-mailreactor/docs/sprint-artifacts/tech-spec-epic-2.md

 Epic 2 enables developers to connect their email accounts to Mail Reactor with minimal friction through intelligent auto-detection of IMAP/SMTP settings.
 The epic implements a multi-tier auto-detection cascade (local providers → Mozilla Autoconfig → ISP fallback → manual configuration) that covers thousands of email providers while maintaining the zero-configuration philosophy critical to Mail Reactor's developer experience.

 This epic delivers the foundation for all email operations by establishing secure, validated connections to email accounts.
-It implements stateless in-memory account management aligned with the NFR-P1 (3-second startup) requirement and NFR-S1 (memory-only credential storage) security constraint.
+It implements a **dual-mode architecture** (library + API) with framework-agnostic core modules, aligned with the NFR-P1 (3-second startup) requirement and NFR-S1 (memory-only credential storage) security constraint.

+**Key Architectural Decision (SPIKE-002):** Core account management logic is implemented as pure Python modules with zero FastAPI dependencies, enabling library-mode usage while maintaining full API-mode functionality through thin HTTP adapters.

 ## Objectives and Scope